EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.

-The number of protocol round trips impacts the minimum number of flights, which can have a substantial impact on performance with certain radio technologies as discussed in Section 2.11 of {{I-D.ietf-lake-reqs}}.
+The number of protocol round trips impacts the minimum number of flights, which can have a substantial impact on performance with certain radio technologies.

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
-This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes {{I-D.ietf-lake-reqs}}.
+This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes.

 The goal of this document is to provide details on different alternatives for transporting and processing the necessary data, gather opinions on the different approaches, and select only one of those.